 For Outdoor Educators

-We teach site design and maintenance to outdoor educators who are responsible and accountable for their outdoor classroom.
-Outdoor educators can learn nature-based horticultural techniques to create an enriching environment and keep toxic chemicals off their site and away from kids.
+We train people to be a Forest School Leader Level 3.
+Then we support Forest School Leaders to develop practical skills and site maintenance to outdoor educators who are responsible and accountable for their tropical outdoor classroom.
+Outdoor educators can refresh their practical SOPs for different tools, develop forest school-specific risk assessment skills, and learn nature-based horticultural techniques to create an enriching environment and keep toxic chemicals off their site and away from kids.

 Areas of development: